rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <!-- Edellä kuvattu hajautustauluun lisääminen toimii osittain.
 Toiminnallisuuden suurin puute on se, että taulukon sizea ei kasvateta kun valuejen määrä kasvaa liian suureksi.
 Lisätään ohjelmaan kasvatustoiminnallisuus, mikä tuplaa hajautustaulun sisäisen taulukon koon.
 Kasvatustoiminnallisuuden tulee myös sijoittaa jokainen hajautustaulussa olevan taulukon value uuteen taulukkoon. -->

-The way of adding to a hash table that was described above works party.
-The greates fault in the functionality is that the size of the internal array is not increased when the number of values grows too large.
-Let's add to the program a growing functionality that doubles the size of the internal array of the hash map.
+The way of adding to a hash table that was described above works partly.
+The greatest fault in the functionality is that the size of the internal array is not increased when the number of values grows too large.
+Let's add a growing functionality to the program that doubles the size of the internal array of the hash map.
 The growing operation should also place each value in the hash map into the newly created bigger array.

 <!-- Hahmotellaan kasvatustoiminnallisuuden alku.
 Kasvatustoiminnallisuudessa luodaan new taulukko, jonka size on edelliseen verrattuna kaksinkertainen.
 Tämän jälkeen alkuperäinen taulukko käydään index indexltä läpi ja olemassaolevat avain-value -parit kopioidaan uuteen taulukkoon.
 Lopulta alkuperäinen taulukko korvataan uudella taulukolla. -->